jolionlands/ChatGML/README.md

 # ChatGML
-* ChatGML is a plugin for [GMEdit](https://github.com/YellowAfterlife/GMEdit) to ask questions to and converse with your game's codebase using LLMs (Large Language Models).
+* ChatGML is a plugin for [GMEdit](https://github.com/YellowAfterlife/GMEdit) to ask questions to and converse with your [GameMaker](https://gamemaker.io/en) game's codebase using LLMs (Large Language Models).
-* It supports offline code processing using [GPT4All](https://github.com/nomic-ai/gpt4all) without sharing your code with third parties, or you can use OpenAI if privacy is not a concern for you.
+* It supports offline code processing using [GPT4All](https://github.com/nomic-ai/gpt4all) without sharing your code with third parties and OpenAI's ChatGPT.
 * ChatGML is still under development, but it is a tool that can help you to improve your code.
 It is only recommended for educational purposes and not for production use.

 ## Installation Requirements
 * Python 3.9
 * An OpenAI API [api-keys](https://platform.openai.com/account/api-keys)
 * (Optional) [GPT4All](https://gpt4all.io)

+## Installation Guide
+* TODO

 ## Advanced configuration